Hotwire & Priceline Deals for Disney World Hotels

-As usual, there are also scattered options at Bonnet Creek and Disney Springs.
-We didn’t do extensive research into these, but they’re probably the usual suspects–B Resort & Spa, DoubleTree Suites by Hilton Orlando, Hilton Orlando Lake Buena Vista, etc.
+As usual, there are also scattered options at Disney Springs.
+We didn’t do extensive research into these, but they’re probably the usual suspects–B Resort & Spa, DoubleTree Suites by Hilton Orlando, Hilton Orlando Lake Buena Vista, etc. Additionally, we’re seeing scattered availability for the new JW Marriott Orlando Bonnet Creek Resort & Spa.

 All of the third party Disney Springs Resort Area Hotels as well as the Bonnet Creek Resorts are also eligible to book Disney Park Pass reservations from the on-site ‘bucket’.
 We have Hotel Rankings for the Disney Springs Resort Area if you need further resources to help you choose one of those properties.

 Keep in mind that Priceline Express Deals inventory changes frequently, meaning you might find hotels we didn’t list if you search later today or next week, and you might not see what we’ve found.
 We’ll keep you posted as we continue to scour Priceline for new Express Deals!
 For now, here’s everything else you need to know about booking these discounted rooms…

-For starters, Priceline Express Deals really can amount to substantial savings at Walt Disney World–that’s not just marketing fluff.
+For starters, Hotwire and Priceline Express Deals really can amount to substantial savings at Walt Disney World–that’s not just marketing fluff.
 Priceline advertises the service as offering savings of “up to 60% off” but we’ve saved more than that on Deluxe Resorts (and, to be fair, significantly less than that on others).

 In fact, for a few weeks around our stay at the Poly, during which we received a free upgrade to the King Kamehameha Club Level, the Polynesian was under $300/night via Priceline Express Deals…and the rack rate ‘value’ of our room was over $800/night.
 Obviously, that’s an extreme example with tremendous luck involved, but even “just” 60% off is not uncommon.